ietf-scim-wg/draft-ietf-scim-cursor-pagination/draft-ietf-scim-cursor-pagination.md

 ## Backwards Compatibility Considerations

-Implementers of SCIM Service Providers that previously supported index-based pagination and are adding support for cursor-based pagination should carefully consider the impact to existing SCIM Clients before changing the default pagination method in a return set.
-SCIM Clients that previously expected index-based pagination may not be compatible with cursor-based pagination without making changes to the SCIM Client.
+Implementers of SCIM service providers that previously supported index-based pagination and are adding support for cursor-based pagination should carefully consider the impact to existing SCIM clients before changing the default pagination method in a return set.
+SCIM clients that previously expected index-based pagination may not be compatible with cursor-based pagination without making changes to the SCIM client.
-Adding cursor-based pagination support but leaving the default return set pagination method as-is will not impact existing SCIM Clients.
+Adding cursor-based pagination support but leaving the default return set pagination method as-is will not impact existing SCIM clients.

-SCIM Clients can query the provider configuration endpoint to determine if index-based, cursor-based or both types of pagination are supported.
+SCIM clients can query the provider configuration endpoint to determine if index-based, cursor-based or both types of pagination are supported.

 # Querying Resources using HTTP POST